errorexists/Getting-Started-With-OpenCore/README.md

 # Platforminfo

-**Automatic**: YES (Generates PlatformInfo based on Generic section instead of DataHub, NVRAM, and SMBIOS sections)
+**Automatic**: YES (Generates PlatformInfo based on Generic section instead of DataHub, NVRAM, and SMBIOS sections).

 **Generic**:

-* SpoofVendor: YES (This prevents issues with having "Apple.inc" as manufacturer.
+* SpoofVendor: YES (This prevents issues with having "Apple.inc" as manufacturer).
 * SystemUUID: Can be generated with MacSerial or use previous from Clover's config.plist.
 * MLB: Can be generated with MacSerial or use previous from Clover's config.plist.
-* ROM: <> (6 character MAC address, can be entirely random)
+* ROM: <> (6 character MAC address, can be entirely random).
 * SystemProductName: Can be generated with MacSerial or use previous from Clover's config.plist.
 * SystemSerialNumber: Can be generated with MacSerial or use previous from Clover's config.plist.
 `ROM must either be Apple ROM (dumped from a real Mac), or your NIC MAC address, or any random MAC address (could be just 6 random bytes)` - Vit9696